 In 1958, the cat breeder Nikki Horner from Kentucky attempted to create a cat breed similar to a miniature black panther.
 She failed the first time, but she was successful in 1970.

-In 1970 the Cat Fanciers Association recognized and registered the Bombay cat.
+Cat Fanciers’ Association recognized and registered the Bombay cat in 1970.

 The Bombay cat breed is a relatively healthy breed with no significant genetic health issues.

 Because the Bombay cat has a round face, it can be prone to nasal problems such as sinusitis and asthma.

 In addition, the breed tends to gain weight if its owners do not control its food intake.